samueljmurray/martian_robots/README.md

 -----------------------

 Either:
-- Double click on the 'martian_robots' executable
+- Double click on the 'martian_robots' executable.
+If prompted, click on 'Run in Terminal'

 Or:
 - In a terminal, navigate to the application directory and type: